On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-These experiments highlight that the separation of roles between the images belonging to support and query set, which is typical of episodic learning~\citep{vinyals2016matching}, is detrimental for the performance of Prototypical Networks.
+These experiments highlight that the separation of roles between the images belonging to support and query set, which is typical of episodic learning~\citep{vinyals2016matching}, is detrimental for the performance of metric-based nonparametric few-shot learners.
 Instead, using the NCA loss on standard mini-batches allows full exploitation of the training data and significantly improves performance.
 Moreover, the NCA has the advantage of simplifying the overall training procedure, as the hyperparameters for the creation of episodes $\{w,n,m\}$ no longer need to be considered.

-\paragraph{Matching Networks~\citep{vinyals2016matching} (\mn)} are closely related to PNs~\citep{snell2017prototypical} in the multi-shot case and equivalent in the 1-shot case.
-The difference in the multi-shot case is in the way the support set is used.
-Whereas PNs generate prototypes by averaging the embeddings of the support set, \mn adopt a weighted nearest-neighbour approach using an attention mechanism, which in its simplest form corresponds to a softmax over the distances~\citep[Sec.2.1.1]{vinyals2016matching}.
-This corresponds to the \emph{Soft-assignment} approach discussed in Sec.~\ref{sec:test-time}.

-Given the similarity between the two algorithms, and because of the importance both have in the FSL community, we performed analogous experiments to those of Fig.~\ref{fig:ablation_val} for Matching Networks.
-The results can be found in Figure~\ref{fig:matching_network_ablation}.
-In particular, we perform experiments on the simplest variant of Matching Networks described in~\citet{vinyals2016matching}, with the softmax attention mechanism and without the Full Context Embedding.
-Different to~\citet{vinyals2016matching}, we use the Euclidean distance (as opposed to the cosine distance), as it has proven to be beneficial for FSL performance by~\citet{snell2017prototypical}.
-Given that hyperparameters for the training episodes are not specified in the original MNs paper, we adopted the same used for PNs, which we observed working well also for MNs.

-The only difference between Matching Networks and NCA during training is the separation between support and query set, leaving us with only one ablation to perform.
-At test time, evaluating Matching Networks is equivalent to using the \emph{Soft-assignment} approach described in Sec.~\ref{sec:test-time}.
-Therefore, in this experiment, for both NCA and ``NCA fixed-batch composition'' methods we also use the \emph{Soft-assignment} evaluation.

-As we can see, disregarding the separation between support and query set also improves the performance of Matching Networks, and significantly so.
-This corroborates the findings of Sec.~\ref{sec:ablations}.
-The separation of roles between images in the support and query sets, typical of episodic learning, is detrimental to the performance of both Prototypical and Matching Networks.
-Instead, using the (closely related) NCA on standard mini-batches allows for better exploitation of the training data, while simultaneously simplifying the training procedure.